ibm-cloud-docs/watsonxdata/delete_bucket.md

 {:pre: .pre}
 {:video: .video}

-# Deleting a bucket-catalog pair
+# Deleting a storage-catalog pair
 {: #delete_bucket}

-To delete a bucket-catalog pair, complete the following steps:
+To delete a storage-catalog pair, complete the following steps:
 {: shortdesc}

-1. Dissociate the catalog that is associated with the bucket from the engine.
+1. Dissociate the catalog that is associated with the storage from the engine.
 For instructions, see [Dissociating a catalog from an engine](watsonxdata?topic=watsonxdata-disso-cat-eng){: external}.

-2. In **Infrastructure manager**, go to the **Buckets** tab.
+2. In **Infrastructure manager**, go to the **Storage** tab.

 3. Click the overflow menu and then click **Deactivate**.